vbfelix/relper/README.md

 <img src="man/figures/README-calc_auc-plot-99-1.png" width="40%" />

-You can define the parameter `limits` to get the AUC of that limit.
+You can define the argument `limits` to get the AUC of that limit.

 ``` r
 #from -2 to 2